VRGroupRWTH/DaVE/database/glyphs/description.md

 By default the script uses the attribute with the name `ImageFile`.

 There are many options with which the glyphs can be customized.
-For example the shape of the glyphs can be controlled using the following line of the `glyphs_script.py` script
+For example the shape of the glyphs can be controlled using the following line of the `glyphs_trace.py` script
 ```
 glyph1 = pvs.Glyph(registrationName='Glyph1', Input=reader, GlyphType='Arrow')
 ```
 By default the script uses `GlyphType='Arrow'` meaning that arrows are used for the visualization.
 Alternatives are `GlyphType='Cone'` for cones or `GlyphType='Box'` for boxes.
-Depending on the dataset it might be also neccessary to change the scale of the glyphs which can be controlled using the following line of the `glyphs_script.py` script
+Depending on the dataset it might be also neccessary to change the scale of the glyphs which can be controlled using the following line of the `glyphs_trace.py` script
 ```
 glyph1.ScaleFactor = 0.025
 ```
-For further options please look at the documentation of the ParaView Python API <span class="visualization-reference">[[1](#citation_paraview_python_api)]</span>.
-Otherwise it is also possible to load the file `glyphs_script.py` directly into ParaView granting even more options for costumizations.
+For further options please look at the documentation of the ParaView Python API [2](#citation_paraview_python_api).
+Otherwise it is also possible to load the file `glyphs_trace.py` directly into ParaView granting even more options for costumizations.
 </div>
 <div id="limitations" outline_label="Limitations" outline_indent="0" markdown="1">
 ### Limitations ###